Welcome to Birch!

 The BBC Bitesize website has some excellent activities to help practise Maths, Literacy and Science skills.

 BBC supermovers is a good website to practice times tables, whilst moving.

 If your child has lost any log-in details, please come into class and request a new one.

 Birch is full of wonderful children and we want to celebrate every success and achievement during the year.
 We would love to hear of any progress your child has made outside of school.

 Thank you for visiting our school website and our class page.
 If you need to discuss anything, please come in and chat to us preferably at the end of a school day.
 If however, you would like a longer session to discuss your child’s needs, please make an appointment so we can discuss your child without feeling rushed.

 Once again, myself and the rest of the team wish to thank you for all your help and support.
-Please do not hesitate to come into school to speak to us if there are any issues or concerns.

 Mrs Stanton and the Year 4 Team